 • Marinating time.
 The chicken is best when it has time to marinate for 1 hour or longer, but if you’re short on time, marinate chicken for at least 15 minutes.
 You can keep your chicken in the marinade for up to 24 hours.

 • Cooking time.
 Keep in mind that with all of the cooking methods, mentioned, cooking time will always depend on the thickness of the chicken and may vary slightly.
-I highly recommend purchasing a meat thermometer, so you can be sure the chicken is fully cooked.
-I have and love this one.
+According to the USDA, chicken should be cooked just to 165 degrees in the center.
+We recommend purchasing a meat thermometer, so you can be sure any meat you’re cooking is safe to eat.

 • Time saver.
 For quicker prep time, buy pre-shedded cabbage.
-You can also use 1 tablespoon taco seasoning instead of the individual spices.
+You can also use 1 tablespoon store-bought or homemade taco seasoning instead of the individual spices.

 • Storing leftovers.
 Store any leftovers (slaw, sauce, chicken) in separate airtight containers.
 The cooked chicken will stay fresh in the refrigerator for up to 4 days.